erictt/computer-science-learning/source/_posts/cs6210/lesson-05.md

 * Making an RPC call involves three data copies:
     * <img src="https://i.imgur.com/g24aKmd.jpg" style="width: 800px" />
-    - First copy: The client stub takes the arguments of the RPC and converts it to an RPC message.
+    - First copy: RPC Marshalling.
+The client stub takes the arguments of the RPC and converts it to an RPC message.
-    - Second copy: The kernel has to copy the RPC message from the memory space it resides on to its own buffer.
+    - Second copy: Move from user space to kernel space.
+The kernel has to copy the RPC message from the memory space it resides on to its own buffer.
     - Third copy: The network controller will then copy the RPC message from the kernel buffer to its internal buffer using DMA.
 This is an unavoidable hardware action.
 * The copying overhead is the biggest source of overhead for RPC latency.
 * To reduce the number of copies, one of two approaches can be used: